vojtechnerad/cinema-booking-application/README.md

 # cinema-booking-application
-Web application for booking cinema tickets and cinema management.
+Web application for booking cinema tickets and managing projections in cinema.

 Written in HTML, PHP, SQL, and styled with Bootstrap.